Street performer who pretends to be statues getting nervous - The Beaverton

 Street performer who pretends to be statues getting nervous

-– As protests across North America have begun calling for the dismantling of statues that uphold values of supremacy, bronze-painted statue performer Mike has become extremely nervous.
+– As protests across North have begun calling for the dismantling of that uphold values of white supremacy, local bronze-painted statue performer Mike Banks has become extremely nervous.

-Banks admits that, in his line of , he’s used to being roughed around.
+Banks admits that, in his line of work, he’s used to being roughed around.
 “Teens used to be my biggest concern.
 I don’t care how many times they longboard into me – I won’t move.
-I’m an artist!”
-But after seeing a video in which anti-racism protesters in tore down a statue and threw it into a river, Banks has decided to take precautions.
+I’m an artist!”.
+But after seeing a video in which anti-racism protesters in England tore down a statue and threw into a river, Banks has decided to take precautions.
 Having recently signed up for swimming lessons, he says, “I’ve also added water wings to all my statue portrayals because even with lessons, I still sink like granite.”

 Banks has also been donating a portion of his accumulated loose change, TTC transfers and discarded PPE masks to Black Lives Matter organizations.
 “These statues that have been dismantled or had paint thrown on them sully my profession.
 A statue should scare you because it moves, not because of the systemic racism it represents.”
 Banks is also quick to point out that no one actually visits the statues in Queens Park or on the Ryerson Campus, and that he is currently rated the #1 statue in the GTA on TripAdvisor.